Emiliano Monge

 Emiliano Monge (born 6 January 1978) is a Mexican short story writer and novelist.
-Two of his novels, The Arid Sky and Among the Lost, have been translated into English.
+Three of his novels, The Arid Sky, Among the Lost and What goes unsaid have been translated into English.

 Biography and books

 Born in Mexico City on 6 January 1978, Emiliano Monge studied political science at the National Autonomous University of Mexico, and taught there as a professor.
 He moved to Barcelona and embarked on a career as a writer.
 His short story collection Arrastrar esa sombra was a finalist for the 2008 Prix Antonin-Artaud, and his novel Morirse de memoria was a finalist for the same award in 2010, winning Monge the Jaén Prize for novels.
 His works have also been published in La Jornada, Letras Libres and the Hoja por Hoja book review of Reforma.

 El cielo árido

-Mexican novelist Álvaro Enrigue commented on Monge's El cielo árido (2012), and placed him in the group of "Mexico's new writers" (Enrigue sees a watershed in Felipe Calderón start in 2006 of the Mexican Drug War) who are less inclined to employ allegory, and who are much more open in the way they represent the world they inherited...
+Mexican novelist Álvaro Enrigue commented on Monge's El cielo árido (2012), and placed him in the group of "Mexico's new writers" (Enrigue sees a watershed in Felipe Calderón start in 2006 of the Mexican drug war) who are less inclined to employ allegory, and who are much more open in the way they represent the world they inherited...
 Monge published an extraordinary novel last year, El cielo árido (The barren sky), in which the chaos that violence brings to people's lives is rendered by a desperate narrative device: as the plot moves forward, the narrator changes the names of the characters because nothing is what it seems.

 El cielo árido was translated into English by Thomas Bunstead and published by Restless Books; the main character is "a ruthless outlaw turned even more ruthless head of a small state ministry".
 It received positive reviews in the English press, with one critic praising his prose as "crisp" and commenting on "his nonlinear narration [which] creates a heightened sense of unpredictability".
 Mark Athitakis, writing for the Los Angeles Times, called it a "stellar English-language debut".

 The book was translated in other languages, including Dutch.
 Geurt Frantzen, for Literair Nederland, commented on the "exuberance" that he says characterizes much Latin-American writing, but noted that Monge's style is quite distinct and has a 19th-century flavor to it.
 The narrator/author is very much present and, according to Frantzen, seems anxious to actually break into the story, announcing upcoming events; Frantzen also comments on the main character's development, from a ruthless killer to someone who almost chooses a less violent family life.
 Maarten Steenmeijer, in de Volkskrant, writes that Monge seems to proudly lean on the Latin-American tradition (in "themes, settings, and style") that Roberto Bolaño and others rejected, but without falling back into magical realism.
 Steenmeijer sees comparisons with two Mexican classics, Juan Rulfo's Pedro Páramo and Carlos Fuentes's The Death of Artemio Cruz, but that Monge's debut is "magisterial": "Praise to the author, praise to the translators.
 The Arid Sky is a great Latin-American novel, even in Dutch".